ignasc/diceware-password-generator/README.md

 Thanks to [eff.org](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) for the word list.

 # QUICK INFO
-I created this tool as a little project to put on my portfolio.
+I created this tool as a little project to show off on my portfolio.

 # SOME THOUGHTS FROM ME

 ## Purpose of this tool
 The main purpose of this tool is to demonstrate my skills in web development.
-Although it is a very simple and basic page with some Javascript, I am proud of it as it is the first little project that I have done from scratch, without using any templates or external libraries.
+I have started learning computer programming in my free time and, although it is a very simple and basic page with some Javascript, I am proud of it as it is the first little project that I have done from scratch by myself.

+## Structure of the program
+The structure is very simple: main HTML file to load the page, single Javascript file to do all the calculations, single Javascript that holds the word list and css files for visual design.

+The original word list, presented in a txt file has been reformated from *number word* format into that which suits my algorithm.
+I have used excel to quickly add necesary symbols and concatinate everything into an array, where each number and word pair is another array:

+*
+\[
+\[x0,y0\],
+\[x1,y1\],
+\.\.\.
+\]
+x \- diceroll digit
+y \- word for password, assigned to that digit
+*

 The initial build (at the time of writing this document) is without any libraries, but I may add some more functionality in the future.